 The Campus Activities Board (CAB) provides opportunities for students to get involved in event planning for social, cultural, educational, and recreational activities.
 CAB is an excellent opportunity for students to meet new people, be creative, and actively engage in the campus community.
-The Campus Activities Board's activities are designed by students for students.
+The Campus Activities Board's activities are designed for students, by students.